Home Legal Product Disclosure Statement

 (b) the Forward Margin

-The calculation of Forward Points is a complicated one.
+The calculation of Forward Margin is a complicated one.
 It will be influenced not just by interest rates in the two relevant currencies, but also by the duration of the Forward Contract and less tangible factors such as the market expectation of the interest rates in the two relevant currencies prior to the Maturity Date.
 You may find that the Forward Margin might change quite significantly over a short period of time as a result of developments impacting on expectations of future interest rate changes.
 Table 2, below, illustrates the calculation of a Forward Rate for a 3 month Forward Contract.

 Table 2